 A new medical condition can be extremely stressful for a dog to handle.
 Medical conditions can trigger sudden canine aggression, especially if it leads to changes in daily routine.
 Not only can the onset of new symptoms lead to heightened anxiety, but a change in their structure can further aggravate a stressed-out pup.
 A change in routine can involve new daily medications, more trips to the vet, and any decline in their overall health.

-The onset of a new medical condition can not only lead to new canine aggression but may even provoke aggression in an already grumpy dog.
-If you think your dog’s sudden aggression is tied to a new diagnosis, we suggest speaking with your vet about ways to offer comfort.
+The onset of a new medical condition can lead to new canine aggression but may even provoke hostility in an already grumpy dog.
+If you think your dog’s sudden aggression is tied to a new medical diagnosis, we suggest speaking with your vet about ways to offer comfort.

 Changes In Their Environment

 Many dogs thrive in a structured environment.
 Our canine companions find comfort in a general routine, leading to stress if there are any sudden changes in their life.
 A stressed-out dog is more likely to snap in certain situations, opening up the door for behavioral changes.
 Major shifts at home can cause a dog to react in ways it wouldn’t have before and may even display aggressive behavior as a result.